redo-sanchez/redo-sanchez.github.io/resources.md

 permalink: /resources/
 ---

-# Teaching at Universidad de Zaragoza
+# Teaching at the Universidad de Zaragoza

 **Office hours:**